DEQrmichie/heatsource-9/README.md

 7. An input parameter value that is not applicable may be left blank although all values with float data type will be assigned as zero.

-Key to model input information:
+Key to model input information:<br>
-Required:  Input value required
+Required:  Input value required<br>
-Required (Not Used):  Input value required but not used other than for model setup (may be changed in future versions) Optional 1:  Input value optional (can be left blank) Optional 2:  Input value may be optional based on control file parameterization
+Required (Not Used):  Input value required but not used other than for model setup (may be changed in future versions)<br>
+Optional 1:  Input value optional (can be left blank).<br>
+Optional 2:  Input value may be optional based on control file parameterization.<br>

 To write blank input files from a python script:
 ```python